RedhawkSDR/redhawksdr.github.io/content/manual/appendices/redhawk-yum.md

 ## REDHAWK Yum Repository

 All of the REDHAWK packages are included in a yum repository, which can be configured as described in [Setting Up the REDHAWK Repository]({{< relref "manual/installation/_index.md#setting-up-the-redhawk-repository" >}}).
-The repository contains three yum groups (REDHAWK Runtime, REDHAWK Development, and REDHAWK Enterprise Integration) and additional OS dependencies.
+The repository contains two yum groups (REDHAWK Runtime, and REDHAWK Development) and additional OS dependencies.
 The yum groups and additional OS dependencies are described in the following sections:

 ### REDHAWK Yum Groups